Ryanmugo/Amazon_Sales/README.md

 ## Ideal Solution

 - To address these challenges, transitioning from Excel to Power BI offers an ideal solution.
 Power BI's advanced data processing capabilities, interactive visualizations and user-friendly interface enable comprehensive analysis and real-time reporting.
+Additionally, SQL was utilized for data manipulation and extraction, ensuring a more structured and efficient data handling process.

 - With Power BI, we can: